-Work in Focsani and Alexandroupolis to define communication and dissemination actions is currently underway and will report into the IRIS project meeting in Gothenburg, March 2018.
-The work already undertaken by other cities will stimulate their approach and input.
+Work in Focsani is underway to define communication and dissemination actions and reflects their planned development timetable.
+The communication planning and exchange already done by other cities will stimulate their approach and input.

-7. Conclusion
+8. Conclusion

-IRIS communication and dissemination actions have set off at a good pace, with four social media channels, a complete website, numerous articles and over 280 twitter followers in under three months at project/European level.
-The city ecosystems have also been quick to appropriate the project, with a variety of press, media and content at city level and city specific hash tags like #irisgbg.
+IRIS communication and dissemination actions set off at a good pace, with four social media channels, a complete website, numerous articles and over 280 twitter followers in under three months at project/European level.
+This visibility has continued to grow, with over 530 followers in M12 and a close correlation between IRIS activity and increased engagement.
+The city ecosystems were also quick to appropriate the project, with a variety of press, media and content at city level and city specific hash tags like #irisgbg.
 Partners across the consortium too, have been engaged; especially among the SMEs providing technology and solutions in ICT, energy and mobility who will be vital to creating the patents, business plans and economic impact desired.

-The close collaboration of a network of core communications contacts has been vital to orchestrating this early momentum - and will continue to be critical to creating the content and connections necessary to turn awareness of IRIS into targeted actions from investors, policy makers, residents and citizens.
-The first full year of the project will now seek to achieve a steady stream of local and European content, video portraits and interviews to develop IRIS credentials.
-Communication and dissemination activities will begin to flesh out what IRIS wants to achieve, how it plans to do it and why it is important for individuals and society as a whole.
-Working sessions with the core communications group at project and virtual meetings will build on the assessments of audiences, objectives, messages and channels already made.
+The close collaboration of a network of core communications contacts was vital to orchestrating this early momentum - and continues to be critical to creating the content and connections necessary to turn awareness of IRIS into targeted actions from investors, policy makers, residents and citizens.
+The first full year of the project has been successful in providing a steady stream of local and European content, video portraits and interviews to develop IRIS credentials.
+Communication and dissemination activities have started to flesh out what IRIS wants to achieve, how it plans to do it and why it is important for individuals and society as a whole.
+In particular, the #SmartCityVisions video interview series has provided a bedrock for this that should last for some time to come.
+Working sessions in Gothenburg (March 2018) and occasional conference calls with the core communications group at project has helped build on the assessments of audiences, objectives, messages and channels already made.